 Another theory centers on the practice of opening the alms boxes in churches.
-Clergy placed alms boxes in churches to collect money for the poor during the holiday season.
-The day after Christmas, they opened the alms boxes and distributed the money to the needy.
+Clergy placed alms boxes in churches to collect money for people experiencing poverty during the holiday season.
+The day after Christmas, they opened the alms boxes and distributed the money.

 Others claim Boxing Day dates back to Victorian-era England.
-In those days, the poor would go from house to house asking for donations.
-Compassionate homeowners would fill their boxes with generous donations of food, clothing and gifts.
+In those days, people experiencing poverty would go from house to house asking for donations.
+Compassionate neighbors would fill their boxes with generous donations of food, clothing, and gifts.

-Though plenty of families and businesses still celebrate Boxing Day by helping the less fortunate, Boxing Day now revolves around celebrating with friends and family.
+Though plenty of families and businesses still celebrate Boxing Day by helping others, Boxing Day now revolves around celebrating with friends and family.

 Although government offices and banks close on Boxing Day, stores remain open.
 In fact, Boxing Day has become a bit like America's “Black Friday," a popular shopping holiday the day after Thanksgiving.